forter/storm-data-contracts/README.md

 Exceptions
 ----------
+All input contract violations are reported to storm.
-All exceptions are reported to storm.
+All #execute() exceptions are reported to storm.
+All output contract violations are reported to storm, and the default output is emitted instead.

 Strongly Typed
 --------------